-The Keds Kickstart Leather is exclusively offered in women's sizes that range from 5 to 11.
+The Keds Kickstart Leather is exclusively offered in women's sizes.
 Its leather upper is constructed to provide ample room, but some have found it to be a bit bigger than expected.
 Hence, fitting the shoe in person is best recommended.

 Simple and neutral-colored footwear will always be a mainstay in a sneaker fan's rotation.
 Aside from its enduring style, this type of shoe looks great with virtually any casual outfit.
 The Keds Kickstart Leather's timeless design offers precisely this with a few leather accents that add premium style to its overall look.